HpropHeap Predicates

 Introduction and Inversion Lemmas for Basic Operators

 This section presents a collection of lemmas capturing the properties of the definitions of heap predicates.
 They include "introduction lemmas" for proving goals of the form H h, and "inversion lemmas" for extracting information from hypotheses of the form H h.
-These lemmas will be pervasively exploited in the next chapters for establishing reasoning rules.
+These lemmas will be exploited pervasively in the next chapters for establishing reasoning rules.

 Implicit Types P : Prop.